haugene/docker-transmission-openvpn/docs/supported-providers.md

 They will not be read by the .ovpn file, so you can set them to whatever.

 If `-e OPENVPN_CONFIG=` variable has been omitted from the `docker run` command the .ovpn config file must be named default.ovpn.
-If you have an separate ca.crt, client.key or client.crt file, then refer to the section below instead.
+If you have a separate ca.crt, client.key or client.crt file, then refer to the section below instead.

 ## Using a local set of .ovpn files from provider